jsherling/classic-blog/_lists/about-terms.md

 title: 9 Abouts
 ---

-We're getting tired of always catching up with the latest About.
-This list ought to keep us caught up for the next 15 minutes or so.
+We're tired of always playing catch-up with the latest About turn of phrase.
+So this list ought to keep us current for the next 15 minutes or so.

 **1** &mdash; About face
 **2** &mdash; About time!